 AngelList is a website catered to startups, angel investors, and job-seekers looking to work at startups.
 It’s platform is ideal for an LGBTQ+ technology company, as it connects job seekers and investors to LGBTQ+ companies with the intention to help startups with the challenges they may face in fundraising.
 With AngelList, you can raise funds as well as fill job positions for your business.

 Unconventional Ventures is a Nordic stage early-stage investment firm that invests in scalable tech startups at the pre-seed/seed stage founded by women, LGBTQ+ individuals and other underrepresented groups targeting global market opportunities.
-They offer unexplored market opportunities, and believe that underrepresented founders are able to build companies by solving problems that are often overlooked as market opportunities.
+They offer expanding economic opportunities, and believe that underrepresented founders are able to build companies by solving problems that are often overlooked as market opportunities.

 GrantsBelow are several sources of grants available to LGBTQ+ entrepreneurs.

 The David Bohnett Foundation has contributed over $120 million in grants to socially active organizations.
-Shown through their grants, the foundation is committed to promoting social activism and equality.
-They have an entire section on their website dedicated to LGBTQ+ business grants, with grants themselves ranging from $500 to $10,000.
+Shown through their small business grants, the foundation is committed to promoting social activism and LGBTQ equality.
+The David Bohnett Foundation has an entire section on their website dedicated to LGBTQ+ business grants, with grants themselves ranging from $500 to $10,000.

 The Coca-Cola Foundation is dedicated to supporting the sustainability of communities globally and empowering underprivileged people, such as LGBTQ+ individuals.
 Every year, the foundation gives back 1% of their prior years operating income.
 Since its establishment in 1984, The Coca-Cola Foundation has awarded more than $1 billion in grants.